What's The RIGHT

 So, follow the RDA above and the first day, start with either 300 mg or 400 mg per day in AT LEAST two divided doses – one in the morning and one in the afternoon or evening.
 You can take your magnesium either on an empty stomach if it doesn’t bother you, or with food if it does.

-If you get loose stools or stomach upset at that dosage, then take it 3 or even 4 times per day for 3 to 4 days.
+If you get loose stools or stomach upset at that magnesium dosage, then take it 3 or even 4 times per day for 3 to 4 days.
 Don’t assume that you are taking too much magnesium simply because you have loose stools, but be sure to know the symptoms of a Magnesium Overdose and to stop taking it if you begin to feel worse.
 But if you do get loose stools, you may need to switch preparations or use magnesium gel, oil or Epsom salts along with your magnesium supplements until your Signs of Magnesium Deficiency go away.

 If you are tolerating the magnesium well, but your symptoms have not improved, then keep increasing the dosage until your symptoms are relieved, you get loose stools or you reach approximately 900 mg per day.
 Continue taking the magnesium at the dose that relieves your symptoms and doesn’t cause loose stools or overdose symptoms.